skip-mev/docs/docs/slinky/using-slinky/0-high-level.md

 1. (More common) There was not a sufficient enough change from last block's price to surpass the Slinky `min_price_change` parameter.
 To save network bandwidth, the price won't update.
 2. (Less common) The market is disabled (i.e. not updating) within `x/marketmap`
 3. (Less common) Less than 2/3s of validators (by stake weight) contributed to a price update.
 This can happen if not enough validators run the Slinky sidecar, or there is a massive, widespread outage across providers.

+### Q: Can I get historical prices in Slinky?

+**A:** No, the `x/oracle` module only stores the most recently posted price.
+However, you can use blockchain indexers or inspect past blocks to see the prices committed on previous heights.